Wikuu/nft-marketplace-tailwind/README.md

-# qubly-tailwind
+# nft-marketplace-tailwind
-A free landing page made with HTML, Tailwind
+A free landing page made with HTML, Tailwind, JS